bennett000/md-tutorial/src/md/walkthrough/0-intro.md

 This document was written in markdown.

-If you want to play with markdown, simply tap ["Sandbox"](#/sandbox) at any time - the walkthrough can, and will wait for you.
+If you want to play with markdown, simply tap ["Sandbox"](#/sandbox) at any time - the tutorial can, and will wait for you.

-Also feel free to fiddle with elements of the walkthrough as we go along, you can always revert the page to defaults
+Also feel free to fiddle with elements of the tutorial as we go along, you can always revert the page to defaults